Alabama Quick Facts

 - National Association of State Energy Officials (NASEO)

-- National Conference of State Legislatures (NCSL)-Issues and Research - News Highlights: Issues and Research - Energy
+- National Conference of State Legislatures (NCSL), Energy

 - Interstate Oil and Gas Compact Commission